Gbemi Olateru Olagbegi: Acting career

 Gbemi's first film appearance was in 2017, in a web series titled Our Best Friend's Wedding.
 She played the role of Kemi in the romantic dramedy by The Naked Convos in collaboration with RedTv.
 It starred Oreka Godis, Adebola Olowu, Chris Attoh and lasted for two seasons.
 In 2020, she featured in another short film by The Naked Convos titled Heaven Baby.

 TNC

-After Gbemi Olateru-Olagbegi left radio on the 24th of December, 2021.
-She was appointed as co-founder and co-executive producer of one of Africa's entertainment startups, TNC Africa.
+After Gbemi Olateru-Olagbegi left radio on 24 December 2021, she was appointed as co-founder and co-executive producer of one of Africa's entertainment startups, TNC Africa.
 TNC Africa is a digital-focused TV and film production company. it was launched in January 2021 by Olawale Adetula and Daniel Aideyan.

 Wakanow Group

-On the 1st of February, 2023, Gbemi Olateru-Olagbegi announced her appointment as Group VP, Marketing at Wakanow Group.
+On 1 February 2023, Gbemi Olateru-Olagbegi announced her appointment as Group VP, Marketing at Wakanow Group.
 Gbemi supervises and develop marketing strategies for the brands within her portfolio, including Wakanow and Kalabash.